Modular Water Systems Salvages A Stranded Community

 No Local Facility, Left No Place to Discharge Overflowing Septic Waste

-Because the county of Mc Dowell had no sewer system and homes in the county relied on septic tanks to treat their waste, but there was no local facility to treat the waste from the septic tanks, waste water was being discharged into creeks and in other non-optimal ways.
+Because the county of Mc Dowell had no sewer system and homes in the county relied on septic tanks to treat their waste but there was no local facility to treat the waste from the septic tanks, wastewater was being discharged into creeks and in other non-optimal ways.
 Resultantly, a grant was approved by the state’s EPA to fund a waste water treatment (WWT) system for Coalwood.

 • Sufficient treatment capacity to support the small town.